 Reader Alert: This tutorial is for general knowledge only.
 The Microsoft Word protection features shown below are not “hacker proof” and should not be relied upon to protect sensitive or classified documents.

-The images below are from Microsoft Word 2016; however, the steps are similar for Word 2013 and Word 2010.
+The images below are from Microsoft Word 2016; however, the steps are the same for Word 2019 and similar for Word 2013 and Word 2010.

 How to Turn On Editing Restrictions